Ultimate Guide to Incentive Design

 Step 12: Black hat test incentives

-Black hat testing is all about spotting potential real world, unintended behaviours and consequences resulting from our draft incentives before we go live and discover those issues in the worst possible way.
-In this case we are focusing on the unintended behavioural impacts of the incentives, rather than the targets.
-We use reverse brainstorming and the ROKET-DS™ Diagnostic tool to tease out the many ways in which our new incentives could misfire.
+In this case, we are focusing on the unintended behavioural impacts of the incentives, rather than the goals.
+To do this, we can use reverse brainstorming as well as the ROKET-DS™ Diagnostic Tool to tease out the many ways in which our new incentives could misfire.

 ROKET DS Step 13 Icon